devng/jetris/README.md

 3. Running JETRIS on Your System
 4. How to Play
 5. Scoring System
-6. Saving Your Old HiScores After Version Update
+6. Saving Your Old HiScores

 1. System Requirements
 ----------------------